Take Our Kids to Work Program 2022

 Every year the Upper Grand District School Board, the Wellington Catholic District School Board along with other Ontario school boards co-ordinate a Take Our Kids to Work program whereby Grade 9 students accompany their parent to work and observe them in their daily role as an employee.

-The University supports this initiative and wishes to ensure that the experience for these students, who may shadow parents at University workplaces is both a safe and a productive one.
+The University supports this initiative and wishes to ensure that the experience for these students, who may shadow parents at University workplaces on Wednesday, November 2, 2022 is both a safe and a productive one.

-All school boards require that parents sign a waiver and the University will also require a signed Release and Indemnification Form from the parent or guardian of any student who is participating in this initiative and you may make photocopies.
+All school boards require that parents sign a waiver and the University will also require a signed Release and Indemnification Form from the parent or guardian of any student who is participating in this initiative.
+A copy of this form may be found on our Tours page and you may make photocopies.

-The signed Release and Indemnification Form is to be forwarded to Environmental Health and Safety ASAP for tours and on or before Friday October 27, 2017.
+The signed Release and Indemnification Form is to be forwarded to Environmental Health and Safety ASAP for tours and on or before Friday, October 28, 2022 as they tend to fill up really quickly.
 Permission to bring a student into the workplace must be obtained and authorized by the Dean/Designate or Director/Designate of your workplace.

 - It is important that the Take Our Kids to Work program commence with a mandatory safety orientation in the parent’s host department, to review pertinent health and safety awareness, workplace-specific risks and local safe work procedures.